YottaDB/YDBDoc/MessageRecovery/errors.rst

 PREMATEOF, Premature end of file detected

-MUPIP Error: LOAD detected an end-of-file when it was expecting additional records.
+MUPIP/Run Time Error: A file read or write detected an end-of-file when it was expecting additional records.

-Action: Refer to the `About this Manual <https://docs.yottadb.com/MessageRecovery/about.html>`_ section on MUPIP LOAD errors earlier in this manual.
+Action: Analyze accompanying messages for the type of file on which the operation failed.
+If the operation was a MUPIP LOAD, refer to the `About this Manual section on MUPIP LOAD errors <https://docs.yottadb.com/MessageRecovery/about.html#mupip-load-errors>`_.
+If the circumstances warrant, group responsible for database integrity at your operation with all the diagnostic context you can gather.

 ------------------
 PREVJNLLINKCUT